 Initially, Henry simply kept failing, but he was trying hard.
 His first enterprise was founded in 1903; he was developing one model after the other, hoping to begin manufacturing them, which would mean he has finally entered a car market.
 However, a breakthrough took place only in 1911.

 Little by little, Henry Ford’s oldest dream finally came to being.
-It was the first mass market car, a model “T”, or as it was blandly called “Tin Lizzie”.
-It became the most famous car in a car industry.
-It costed only 260 dollars, which was quite affordable.
+It was the first mass-market car, a model “T”, or as it was blandly called “Tin Lizzie”.
+It became the most famous car in the car industry.
+It cost only 260 dollars, which was quite affordable.
 It took but a year for the car to flood the mass market, as 11.000 of “Tin Lizzies” were sold.
 It was a turning point for the whole world back then.
 Horses finally became obsolete, and you could fall and break something no more.
 However, they will play their final role when the time will come to design a logo and draw emblems.

 First Ford logos in history

-All of it has begun with rather common, art nouveau styled logo.
-Black and white curlicues seemed to came out of silent pictures.
+All of it has begun with a rather common, art nouveau style logo.
+Black and white curlicues seemed to come out of silent pictures.
 There wasn’t anything special about it, so the old ford logo was removed soon.

-It was changed by a “Ford” signature, and as any other signature it struck speed and velocity into hearts of customers, expressed by stressed “F” and “D” letters.
-But then, in 1912 the inscription was mixed with a bird figure, and so the logo turned into a blue bird.
+It was changed by a “Ford” signature, and like any other signature, it struck speed and velocity into the hearts of customers, expressed by stressed “F” and “D” letters.
+But then, in 1912 the inscription was mixed with a bird figure, and so the logo turned into a bluebird.

 How was the ford logo drawn

-The blue oval and speedy, exquisite signature resemble company’s success, they both never change.
-Ford focus has become one of major hit in the past decades and enabled the company leadership in the field of car export from USA.
+The blue oval and speedy, exquisite signature resemble the company’s success, they both never change.
+Ford Focus has become one of the major hit in the past decades and enabled the company leadership in the field of car export from the USA.
 The car is loved for its quality, comfort and accessibility.
 Henry Ford was always striving for it.

 Ford Mustang emblem history

 Only a selected few cars have the honor of having its own, unique logo.
-Ford Mustang is one those.
-It is funny that initially its nickname had nothing in common with that fast and powerful racer.
-The car was called cougar while being developed, and its final nickname comes from interior of the car, which resembled one of a P-51 Mustang fighter.
+Ford Mustang is one of those.
+It is funny that initially, its nickname had nothing in common with that fast and powerful racer.
+The car was called cougar while being developed, and its final nickname comes from the interior of the car, which resembled one of a P-51 Mustang fighter.

 Another curious detail is rooted in another mistake.
 As a rule, all the movement in logos is directed from left to right.
-We sign that way, we read that way, and from a psychological point of view future also comes from left to right.
+We sign that way, we read that way, and from a psychological point of view, the future also comes from left to right.
 Consequently, the steed should have run from left to right.
 It is pleasant to the eye they say.
-However, moulds were confused on a foundry and Ford Mustang drove left.
-What’s more, the company perceived no wrong doing here.
+However, molds were confused on a foundry and Ford Mustang drove left.
+What’s more, the company perceived no wrongdoing here.
 They stated that mustang is a wild horse and it races freely wherever it pleases.
-It is perfect example of turning the odds!
+It is a perfect example of turning the odds!